Astral1119/old3/_notes/docs/Query Techniques/QUERY Smush.md

 ### Introduction

 In the days before [[BYCOL]] and other [[LAMBDA Helper Functions]], if we wanted to concatenate the vectors of an array, we would have to use a technique known as Query Smush.
 It takes advantage of how the header argument of [[QUERY]] combines data.
-While the same functionality can be achieved in a more intuitive way using [[LAMBDA Helper Functions|LHFs]], it does not count against [[LAMBDA limits]].
+While the same functionality can be achieved in a more intuitive way using [[LAMBDA Helper Functions|LHFs]], it does not count against [[Calculation Limits]].

 ### Syntax